-BCAG has completed the development of the Butte Plug-In Electric Vehicle (PEV) Readiness Plan (Plan), after working with city and county staff and other interested stakeholders over the past year.
-BCAG was successful in receiving a Caltrans Sustainable Transportation Planning Grant in the amount of $114,777 to develop the Butte PEV Readiness Plan.
+BCAG completed the development of the Butte Plug-In Electric Vehicle (PEV) Readiness Plan (Plan) in May 2018, after collaborating with city and county staff and other interested stakeholders.
+BCAG was successful in receiving a Caltrans Sustainable Transportation Planning Grant in the amount of $114,777 to develop the Plan.

 A Project Development Team (PDT) was assembled to guide development of the plan, which included city and county staff as well as representatives from Pacific Gas and Electric Company (PG&E), Sierra Nevada Brewing Co., California State University Chico, Butte County Air Quality Management District, and the Chico Electric Vehicle Association.